We have some strong Traders returning from last year and some promising new Traders.

 BP Canada uses this software for their own in-house training of traders and is kindly supplying the Haskayne School with the funding to acquire a licence to use the RIT Software.

-The competition is sponsored by BP Canada and the Haskayne School of Business, but it was open, to any University of Calgary student.
-We had competitors from Haskayne, Economics, Math, Actuarial Science, Computer Science and Engineering
+The competition was sponsored by BP Canada and the Haskayne School of Business, but it was open, to any University of Calgary student.
+We had competitors from Haskayne, Engineering and several other Faculties.

 The computers in the Main Lab downstairs have the RIT client and experienced RIT traders can use this client to log into practice cases that are looping on the Trading Lab Server, which has an IP Address of 10.146.160.60 and the following ports access the following cases: